How to connect a MySQL/MariaDB database to a Linux cloud server with PHP

 - Are you using the correct MySQL/MariaDB username and password?

-Verify that all relevant firewall rules have been updated to allow TCP/UDP traffic on port 3306 for the database server.
+Make sure all relevant firewall rules are updated to allow TCP/UDP traffic on port 3306 for the database server.
+Keep in mind that all cloud servers are subject to the default firewall policy managed through the Cloud Panel.